top of page

 ayla_picture.jpg

-Ayla Adams is a Master’s student in the Mechanical and Aerospace Engineering department.
-She received her B.S. in Aerospace Engineering from Western Michigan University in 2024.
-Her research is focused on investigating emission location variability in single-emitter passively-fed porous media ionic liquid ion source electrosprays with Faraday probes.
-Ayla joined ALPE in 2022 as an undergraduate research assistant, working on a team to develop an agnostic telemetry system for electric propulsion testing.
+Avery is a Master’s student in the Mechanical and Aerospace Engineering department.
+He received his B.S. in Aerospace Engineering from Western Michigan University in 2024.
+Their research is focused on investigating emission location variability in single-emitter passively-fed porous media ionic liquid ion source electrosprays with Faraday probes.
+Avery joined ALPE in 2022 as an undergraduate research assistant, working on a team to develop an agnostic telemetry system for electric propulsion testing.

-Logan Alvesteffer is an accelerated Master’s and Ph.D. student in the Mechanical and Aerospace Engineering Department.
+Logan is an accelerated Master’s and Ph.D. student in the Mechanical and Aerospace Engineering Department.
 He received his B.S. in Aerospace Engineering from Western Michigan University in 2024.
 Logan joined the Aerospace Laboratory for Plasma Experiments in 2022 as an undergraduate volunteer researcher working with Austen Thomas in NASA’s Joint Advanced Propulsion Institute.
-Currently, Logan continues to aid Austen in his research and will be focusing on RF test cell canonical focus experiments for his research.
+Currently, Logan works with David Sirbescu-Stanley with their research focusing on RF test cell canonical focus experiments in an Inductively Coupled Plasma.

 Alumni